Crossed Products, Conditional Expectations and Constraint Quantization: Constraints Four Ways

-It is at this point that we arrive at a very important insight --- if $\cpalg$ possesses a tracial weight $\tau: \cpalg \rightarrow \mathbb{C}$, then it can always play the role of our desired $G$-invariant state.
-Indeed, $\tau \circ \alpha_g = \tau$ follows immediately from the cyclicity property of the trace.
+It is at this point that we arrive at a very important insight --- if $\cpalg$ possesses a tracial weight $\tau: \cpalg \rightarrow \mathbb{C}$, then it can always play the role of our desired $G$-invariant element.
+Indeed, $\tau \circ \alpha_g = \tau$ follows immediately from the cyclicity property of the trace, provided the automorphism $\alpha$ is inner unitarily implemented which the crossed product also guarantees.
 As was discussed in great detail in \cite{Klinger:2023tgi}, $\cpalg$ will possess such a trace if and only if it is semi-finite.
 The semi-finite nature of a von Neumann algebra is intimately related with other desirable properties such as the existence of density operators and entropies.
 In the aforementioned paper and in other related work \cite{Witten:2021unn, Chandrasekaran:2022eqq, Chandrasekaran:2022cip,Jensen:2023yxy}, it has been suggested that a physical theory which possesses diffeomorphism covariance should always been semi-finite.
 This can be understood as an immediate consequence of the relationship between the extended phase space and the crossed product, in addition to the role of corner supported diffeomorphisms in specifying the modular automorphism group of a subregion algebra \cite{faulkner2016shape, faulkner2016modular}.
 Thus, once again, we see that the crossed product saves the day: so long as $\cpalg$ is a semi-finite von Neumann algebra, we can construct the GNS Hilbert space associated with the tracial weight and then perform the group averaging procedure implicated by \eqref{Rigging Map from Algebraic Perspective} in order to construct a complete set of physical states.

 One might be inclined to think of the tracial weight $\tau$ and its associated Hilbert space representation, ${\psi}_{\tau}$, as playing the role of the $G$-invariant vacuum.
 Then, the content of \eqref{Rigging Map from Algebraic Perspective} is simply that all of the physical states of the theory can be obtained by perturbing the vacuum by gauge invariant operators.
 This is closely related to the conclusions reached in \cite{Chakraborty:2023yed,Chakraborty:2023los} in which the authors construct a Hilbert space of states in de Sitter quantum gravity.
 This is unsurprising, as \cite{Chakraborty:2023yed,Chakraborty:2023los} is a modification on a classic result by Higuchi \cite{Higuchi:1991tk, Higuchi:1991tm} which produces a space of de Sitter invariant states in the non-gravitational limit precisely by group averaging over the symmetries of the background.
 The more recent papers refine this approach by making use of the Fadeev-Popov method for implementing constraints in the path integral sense.
 We will revisit the map \eqref{Group averaging in algebra} again in Section \ref{sec: Path} where it appears naturally in precisely this context.